michael-lazar/jetforce/README.md

 Jetforce supports a simplified version of CGI scripting.
-It doesn't exactly follow the [RFC 3875](https://tools.ietf.org/html/rfc3875) specification for CGI, but it gets the job done for Gemini.
+It doesn't exactly follow the [RFC 3875](https://tools.ietf.org/html/rfc3875) specification for CGI, but it gets the job done for the purposes of Gemini.

 Any executable file placed in the server's ``cgi-bin/`` directory will be considered a CGI script.
 When a CGI script is requested by a gemini client,